 The NIOSH list was created in 2004 with an intent to prevent occupational exposure to hazardous drugs in healthcare workers.
-Since its inception, it has been revised to keep up to date with drug development and evolution, and it is undergoing its most recent update in 2020.
-If your facility is involved with hazardous drugs, here are the top three ways the 2020 NIOSH update will likely impact your practice.
+Since its inception, it has been revised to keep up to date with drug development and evolution, and it is undergoing its most recent update.
+If your pharmacy or facility is involved with hazardous drugs, here are the top three ways the NIOSH update will likely impact your practice.

 New drug tables and classifications to understand and track

 The basic definition of a hazardous drug has been updated.
 It is now classified as a drug that: